firebolt-db/godocs/docs/sql_reference/functions-reference/aggregation/sum.md

 	tournaments
 ```

-For this calculation, since both the Singapore Grand Prix and The Acceleration Championship both had the same total prize dollars of `19274`, only one of these values in this sum in included.
+For this calculation, since both the Singapore Grand Prix and The Acceleration Championship have the same total prize of `19,274`, only one of these values in this sum in included.

-**Returns**: `80677`
+**Returns**: `80,677`